Visual-Medical/.github/README.md

-# This is a public README
+# .github

+> this repo profile section will be visible to public people